 When have you started using old oak barrels as the prime material for your furniture design?

 Since we founded our company in 2013.
-That was the first thought and is still our main material we use.
+That was the first thought and is still the main material we use.

 What makes the “Maximus” Dining table unique?
 How many hours of work does one table require?